yuyudev-thatoddhaystack/Tartaglia_yy/readme.txt

+02.29.24
+Tartaglia has been retroactively disqualified from Ghost Jam 2021 because of use of external assets (ripping dialogue from Genshin Impact).

 02.21.24
 Welp.
 It's been several years.
 I don't see myself coming back to this guy anytime soon so I am unleashing him on the world in his Ghost Jam State

 Original Readme:(04.24.21)